Lawyer Chapter Handbook

 A. Office Locations and Departments

 The National ACS Office is headquartered in Washington, D.C.
-While its primary office resides in our nation’s capital, ACS also has staff members based in Athens, Georgia; Chicago, Illinois; Houston, Texas; Los Angeles, California; Denver, Colorado; Charlotte, North Carolina; and New York City, New York.
+While its primary office resides in our nation’s capital, ACS also has staff members based in Athens, Georgia; Chicago, Illinois; Houston, Texas; Los Angeles, California; Denver, Colorado; Charlotte, North Carolina; New York City, New York; and Philadelphia, Pennsylvania.

 The National ACS Office is divided into 6 main departments.